open-risk/equinox/README.md

 The functionality of Equinox focuses on integrating the following concepts:

-* Data Center Environmental impact reporting
+* Data Center Environmental impact reporting (NEW!)
 * Green Public Procurement (GPP) portfolio management
 * Energy Accounting and in Particular Scope 2 Accounting and Reporting
 * GHG Accounting Protocol for Projects